Backend engineering

 Stack and principles

-Day to day I reach for NestJS, PostgreSQL, and AWS, with TypeScript as the default language for shared types across services and clients.
+Day to day I reach for Node.js and the right framework for the job Nest, Express, Fastify, and others when they fit alongside PostgreSQL and AWS, with TypeScript as the default language for shared types across services and clients.
 I care about naming, module boundaries, and making the “happy path” and failure modes equally explicit in code and in dashboards.

 Where I have shipped